 No Michelin representative, employee or retailer has the authority to make or imply any representation, promise or agreement, which in any way varies the terms of this warranty.
-These limited warranties apply only in the United States and Canada.
+These limited warranties apply only in Canada and the United States.

-This warranty gives the user specific legal rights, and the user may also have other rights which vary from state to state.
+This warranty gives the user specific legal rights, and the user may also have other rights which vary from province to province.